espnet/espnet/doc/espnet2_tutorial.md

 ```

 # Instruction for run.sh
-We use all python commands via `run.sh` and you may need to invoke a Python script directly in some cases, but `run.sh` itself is configurable and you can live comfortably with it in many cases without any modifications.

 ## How to parse command-line arguments in shell scripts?

 All shell script in espnet/espnet2 depends on [utils/parse_options.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/utils/parse_options.sh) to parase command line arguments.